You’ve started a blog! Yeah! I remember that feeling myself!

 You may also be limited to the features and design elements you want to implement.
-Free may sound great, to begin with, but it inhibits your ability to reach your income and other blogging goals.
+Free may sound great to begin with, but it inhibits your ability to reach your income and other blogging goals.

 Instead, take the proper steps to set up a blog using the proper hosting to start.
 You will be glad you did.

-2. Not getting a secure domain name
+2. Not having a secure site

 But, what they forget to do is remind you to make sure you get an SSL certificate.
 That’s a must.

 What is an SSL certificate, and why do you need one?